coupcelle/scholarwander/CONTRIBUTING.md

 If you discovered this project through your Linux Users Group, reach out to the person who referred you for information about how to join the team chats.
 We may create a more public chat option soon to further improve collaboration.

+## Task tracker
+Talk to the team about this if you want tasks

+## Workflow and Pull Request standards

+The workflow is essentially Github Flow/Fork and pull request

+Wherever possible, especially when making a pull request, make sure:
+- Any new code is unit tested as much as reasonably possible
+- no identifying information is present in code or tests (such as real identifiers from real config data)
+- do not commit any secrets or anything that requires authentication in order to get.
+- try to keep your code formatted, well documented, and idiomatic to common rust conventions.
+You cna use `clippy` if you want to check your code